NiloyBroForce/WeatherWizard/README.md

 Gemini AI Insights: After prediction, users can access the “Weather Insights ✨” feature, which uses the Gemini API to analyze the likelihood scores and generate a plain-language summary with practical travel and activity advice.

-NASA Mission Context: Provides external links to relevant NASA Earth Science Missions (SMAP, GPM, GRACE) to provide context on the scientific tools used to gather climate and observation data.
+NASA Mission Context: Provides external links to relevant NASA Earth Science Missions (Giovanni, GES DISC) to provide context on the scientific tools used to gather climate and observation data.
 Technology Stack
 WeatherWizard is built as a single-page, real-time application using modern web technologies: